A behind-the-scenes look at the people who make us great.

 I like to ride bikes!
 I’ve got two young kids and we all like to ride bikes: mountain biking as a family, or road riding with friends.
 I also like hanging out with friends.
 What else?
 I’m a mad skier.
 So, on a day like today, when it’s hailing, I’m looking forward to the amount of snow that’s currently falling on the mountains, and hoping we’ll be allowed out of Melbourne in time to get up there.

-Kath hiking in the Andes
+Kath hiking in the Dolomites

 Nice!
 Where’s the best place you’ve ever been?